-The Upper West Side one-bedroom condo pictured above, at $1.5 million in the Harrison building, suits this criterion because it is a full service building with almost no inventory.
-This means strong demand from renters and buyers who are attracted to the luxury amenities and also to the location which is close to the main Upper West Side 1/2/3 subway station and grocery stores such as Fairway and Trader Joe’s grocery store is 2 blocks away.
+The Hudson Square two-bedroom condo pictured above, at $3 million in the 110 Charlton building, suits this criterion because it is a full service building with low rental inventory.
+This means strong demand from renters who are attracted to the luxury amenities and also to the location.
+The building is steps away from Google and Disney headquarters.
+A Trader Joe’s grocery store is 2 blocks away.
 We rented the unit at $8,500 two years ago, and are now asking $13,995.

 New York Investing Strategy #2: Ultra luxury building for above market appreciation

 The one-bedroom at 40 Mercer above, at $3 million, features 14 foot ceilings and super large windows in a building designed by Jean Nouvel.
 The objective was to benefit from above market appreciation because of the building’s star architect, Soho location and ultra luxury quality.

 However, the risk is that renting out would take a longer time.
 Reason is that the market for a $13,000 per month one bedroom is much smaller, as the average one bedroom apartment rents for $4,000.